-Should the State Association be hosting the convention, the State Convention Director is responsible for negotiating complimentary rooms for State and Grand Lodge Dignitaries.
+Negotiate complimentary rooms for State and Grand Lodge Dignitaries.
 Lodges will be responsible for arranging for these rooms this as outlined in the RFP.
 Should a Lodge be unable to arrange for complimentary rooms, they will still be responsible for making payment for those rooms.
 A total of 7 complimentary rooms should be arranged for each convention.

-The State Convention Director is responsible for identifying dignitaries listed above and other members who need special rooms or services at the venue and/or hotel.
+Identify dignitaries listed above and other members who may need special rooms or services at the venue and/or hotel.
 This includes handicap rooms, special beds, showers, walking distances to elevators and function room, stairways, and rooms that are located away from hospitality rooms.
-They are responsible for coordinating between the hotel and the dignitary or member to assure their needs are met to the greatest extent possible.
+Coordinate between the hotel and the dignitary or member to assure their needs are met to the greatest extent possible.

-The State Convention Director is responsible for touring and inspecting the hotel and convention venue to assure that the location continues to meet the needs of the association.
+Tour and inspect the hotel and convention venue to assure that the location continues to meet the needs of the association.
 This should be done during the bidding process, and again at least five months in advance of the scheduled state convention.

-The State Convention Director is responsible for meeting in person with the hotel’s sales staff, event staff, and management at least five months prior to the scheduled state convention to assure that they can meet the needs of the association as negotiated.
+Meet in person with the hotel’s sales staff, event staff, and management at least five months prior to the scheduled state convention to assure that they can meet the needs of the association as negotiated.

-The State Convention Director is responsible for coordinating rooms with the State Committee Chairmen (Drug Awareness, Americanism, Scholarships, Hoop Shoot, and Soccer Shoot) for MEA Guests and student contest winners to assure they have rooms to meet the number of people in their party.
+Coordinate rooms with the State Committee Chairmen (Drug Awareness, Americanism, Scholarships, Hoop Shoot, and Soccer Shoot) for MEA Guests and student contest winners to assure they have rooms to meet the number of people in their party.

-The State Convention Director is responsible for arranging for Lodges to have rooms available for hospitality purposes.
+Arrange for Lodges to have rooms available for hospitality purposes.
 These hospitality rooms must be located away from dignitary rooms (unless requested otherwise), and away from rooms where MEA guests and contest winners are staying.

-The State Convention Director is responsible for serving as a liaison between the Lodges hosting a hospitality room and the hotel management to reconcile any issues that may arise due to noise, drinking in public areas, and members that may damage the facility.
-Should the latter occur, it is the Convention Director’s responsibility to work with the hotel management to identify members and MEA guests who damage the hotel or venue property.
-The Convention Director is responsible for making sure that the MEA is not held responsible for damage caused by members or their guests.
+Serve as a liaison between the Lodges hosting a hospitality room and the hotel management to reconcile any issues that may arise due to noise, drinking in public areas, and members that may damage the facility.
+Should the latter occur, work with the hotel management to identify members and MEA guests who damage the hotel or venue property.
+The Committee is responsible for making sure that the MEA is not held responsible for damage caused by members or their guests.

-It is the responsibility of the State Convention Director to coordinate with the Lodges who have student winners to confirm they have booked rooms if needed with the family and Lodge names on the reservation, and that it has been paid by credit or with debit card prior to arrival.
+Coordinate with the Lodges who have student winners (Scholarship, Americanism, Drug Awareness, etc.) to confirm they have booked rooms if needed with the family and Lodge names on the reservation, and that it has been paid by credit or with debit card prior to arrival.

-It is the responsibility of the State Convention Director to arrange for the student winners and their families to be placed in rooms away from Elk activities and hospitality rooms.
+Arrange for the student winners and their families to be placed in rooms away from Elk activities and hospitality rooms.

-It is the responsibility of State Convention Director to obtain the hotel and venue policies, and communicate those to the membership before the convention, and during the convention as a reminder.
+Obtain the hotel and venue policies, and communicate those to the membership before the convention, and during the convention as a reminder.

 Meeting Rooms

-It is the responsibility of the State Convention Director to assure that meeting room size for the following meetings are sufficient to meet the association’s needs, and to adjust if needed:
+Assure that meeting room size for the following meetings are sufficient to meet the association’s needs, and to adjust if needed:

 Registration Area

-Photograph Area
+Photograph Area (Officer Portraits)

 Vendor Area